Leaving site w/ multiple users

 The attached gif shows what the link looks like and how it works.

-#14 Updated by Sonja Leix 6 months ago
+#14 Updated by Sonja Leix over 3 years ago

 Boone Gorges added: